Chicago Divorce Confidentiality Agreement Attorneys

 If you decide to participate in an collaborative divorce in Illinois or in mediation, you and your spouse will be expected to sign a confidentiality agreement and will be expected to follow its terms during and after all negotiations or mediation sessions.
 In Illinois, mediators are prohibited by law from sharing with others anything that takes place during your mediation sessions.
 Confidentiality agreements help prevent parties from using information against one another by requiring that all information stay inside the negotiation or mediation.

 Confidentiality agreements also protect spouses who are going through a high-profile divorce or a divorce in which valuable sensitive information is involved.
 Sensitive information spouses may want to protect can range from information about family businesses and investments to personal issues, including adultery or other marital misbehavior.
-An Illinois divorce lawyer with experience creating confidentiality agreements can help you determine how best to proceed when sensitive information is at stake.
+A lawyer with experience creating confidentiality agreements can help you determine how best to proceed when sensitive information is at stake.

 Confidentiality agreements may also be necessary to protect information gathered or agreements created before the marriage took place or after the divorce becomes final.
 Therefore, spouses seeking to divorce may need a confidentiality agreement to protect a prenuptial agreement created before the marriage or any alterations made to the divorce decree after the divorce is final.
 These agreements can be extended to cover any discussions, negotiations, or information exchanged in the process of making a prenuptial or postnuptial agreement as well as the contents of the agreements themselves.